JSco/sublime-servicenow-snippets/README.md

 1. Clone this repo
 2. In Sublime Text, go to Preferences > Browse Packages...
-3. In the User directory, create a new directory called `sublime-servicenow-snippets`
-4. Copy all cloned files in that directory
+3. Copy all cloned files under the User directory

 **Usage:**
 <table>